Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 Validating data is pretty easy when you get the hang of it.

-Generally, the procedure would be something like this,
+Generally, the procedure would be something like this;

 This is the pseudocode: